sujithsumo-cloud/CloudOps-NOC-AutoRemediation/CloudWatch/README.md

 ### ALARM

-The configured threshold or failure condition has been reached.
+The configured alarm condition has been satisfied according to the alarm evaluation configuration.

 ```text
 ALARM